mausworks/tyin/README.md

 Tyin ships simple abstractions that favors [composition over inheritance](https://en.wikipedia.org/wiki/Composition_over_inheritance).

-For example: Not every store needs a plugin, so the `StoreAPI` isn't readily extensible, that functionality is in `pluggable` instead.
+For example: Not every store needs a plugin, so the `StoreAPI` isn't readily extensible, that functionality is in `extend` instead.

 ## Bundle size